gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 .. image:: /images/infrastructure/clusters/mvm/imagePrep/windowsExp.png

 Step through the installer.
 Simply click "Next" or "Install" through each step, there are no configuration changes needed.
 Once the installer has completed, click "Finish."
+Next, complete the same process for `virtio-win-guest-tools`` going all the way through until the installer has completed.
 You can confirm we now have a network interface by opening a Command Prompt session and using the ``ipconfig`` command.
 One network adapter should be listed.

 .. image:: /images/infrastructure/clusters/mvm/imagePrep/showInterface.png
   :width: 50%